drewgwallace/ansible-role-awx/README.md

 By default, this role will run the installation playbook included with AWX (which builds a set of containers and runs them).
 You can disable the playbook run by setting this variable to `no`.

+    nodejs_install_npm_user: USER

+The nodejs install will default to the username of the playbook invoker, this will override that to a specified user for install.

 ## Dependencies

 + geerlingguy.repo-epel